 IX.
-G. Reviews of a Tenure Decision or a Promotion Decision
+H. Reviews of a Fourth-Year Review, Tenure Decision, or Promotion Decision

 If tenure is denied, the Dean of the Faculty will so inform the candidate, on or about March 15.
 The Dean of the Faculty will meet with the candidate denied tenure to discuss with the candidate the reasons for denial.